Puppy Vaccination Schedule

 Why is a good puppy vaccination schedule important?

-Vaccinations are vital for preventing serious and potentially life-threatening diseases in puppies.
+Pet vaccination is vital for preventing serious and potentially life-threatening diseases in puppies.
 They work by stimulating the immune system to produce antibodies against specific pathogens, providing protection if your puppy is exposed to these diseases in the future.

 A comprehensive puppy vaccination schedule is especially important because their immune systems are still developing and are more susceptible to infections.
+Following clear puppy vaccination schedule guidelines from the start helps make sure nothing gets missed during these critical early months.

 Core Puppy Vaccinations